OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/includes/virtual-machines-common-log-collector-extension.md

     }

     #
-    #we need tooget hello Sasuri from StorageAccount and containers
+    #we need to get the Sasuri from StorageAccount and containers
     #
     $context = New-AzureStorageContext -Protocol https -StorageAccountName $StorageAccountName -StorageAccountKey $StorageAccountKey